BloomTechBackend/bd-14-1-codealong-CustomException-starter/LESSON_PLAN.md

 aws cloudformation create-stack --region us-west-2 --stack-name dynamodbannotationsloadsave-topicstable --template-body file://cloudformation/dynamodbannotationsloadsave/classroom/discussion_cli_table_topics.yaml --capabilities CAPABILITY_IAM
 ```

-### Intro to the main issue
+### Running the project

 With this in place, run the application and try to log in (the app shouldn't fully work yet, but you should see some things happen before it crashes).

 Here are some questions you can address with the class:
 1. Log in and provide a username.
 If you haven’t logged in before, what happens?
+   - Crash
-2. At the moment, we are unable to load into the CLI.
+3. At the moment, we are unable to load into the CLI.
 Attempting to retrieve topics fails.
 What is the type of exception thrown by the CLI?
    - DynamoDBMappingException
 4. What is the error message thrown by the exception?
    - class Topic not annotated with @DynamoDBTable